‘99 Move Engine Rebuild

 Many hours spent phoning, scouring classifieds, and messaging part-stores.
 I then get recommended to a guy that is an independent daihatsu dealer - i phone him up and “wow!
 The search is over!
 He has parts!”.

-He says he 7 of these ED20 engines at home and will charge me for the full head (high, but reasonable).
+He said that has he 7 of these ED20 engines at home and will charge me for the full head (high, but reasonable).
 Then he continues and asks if I am rebuilding.
 I say, yes and proceed to tell the quick backstory.
 He promptly replied and said “Don’t do it yourself, you will F*** it up.
 It will bite you.
 I will charge you 3 hours labour to rebuild it”.
 I asked for any specifics and he just said that everything on the engine is complicated and it will bite.

 I respectfully agree and say that he is the expert, but upon phoning again to find out how to proceed, he says that I must give him all my cars engine parts with ZAR 12000.00 and he will then give me a running engine.